SQream/sqream_docs/data_type_guides/sql_data_types_date.rst

    '1955-11-05 01:26:00'

-SQream attempts to guess if the string literal is a date or datetime based on context, for example when used in date-specific functions.
+Blue attempts to guess if the string literal is a date or datetime based on context, for example when used in date-specific functions.

 Size
 ^^^^^^
 A ``DATE`` column is 4 bytes in length, while a ``DATETIME`` column is 8 bytes in length.

-However, the size of these values is compressed by SQream DB.
+However, the size of these values is compressed by Blue

 Date Examples
 ^^^^^^^^^^^^^